Mexican living in Playa del Carmen for 7 years, I’m sharing my local tips with you!

 Secondary roads are also poorly lit, and livestock or stray dogs may cross the road at night.

-The emergency lane in Mexico does not serve the same purpose as usually.
+The emergency lane in Mexico does not serve the same purpose as you may be used to.

-Some slow-moving vehicles encroach on the emergency lane to let faster vehicles pass, which is very common on single-lane roads.
+Some slow-moving vehicles travel in the emergency lane to let faster vehicles pass, which is very common on single-lane roads.

-At night, you must be extra cautious, turn on your hazard lights, headlights, and put up a triangle to signal your presence in the emergency lane.
+At night, you must be extra cautious.
+If you have to stop in the emergency lane, turn on your hazard lights and headlights and put up a triangle to clearly signal your presence.

-I always recommend using the highways in the region, especially in the Yucatan where the highways are in excellent condition.
+I always recommend using the highways in the region, especially in the Yucatan, where they are in excellent condition.

 The highways are inexpensive.
 Expect to pay approximately 320 MXN for the journey from Playa Del Carmen to Valladolid.

-Attention, payment for highways in the Yucatan Peninsula is only accepted in cash.
+Payment for highways in the Yucatan Peninsula is ONLY accepted in cash.

 Credit cards are not accepted.